-M apping c of COs w rith POs / PSO s
+M apping o of COs w ith POs / PSOs

-COs P Os PSOs
+60- PSOs

 COS I 2 3 4 5 6 I 2

 I 3 2 3 2 3

 2 2 3 2 2 2

 3 2 2 I 3 2 I

 4 2 3 2 2 3 2 2

 5 2 2 2 3 3 2 2

 CO (W.A) 2 0 2 2 2 2.4 2 2

 22VLE01 TERM PAPER AND SEMINAR

 L Т Р С

 0 0 2 I

-PRE REQUISITE : NIL
+PRE REQUISITE : NIL 1 1 ł 1

 Course Objectives Course Outco mes

 1.0 To provide exposure to the students to refer, read and review the research articles in referred journals and conference proceedings.
-1.1 The student will be report and to enhance · ·
+1.1 The student will be able to write a technical report and to enhance their presentation skills.

-METHODOLOGY discussion the stud of the stud collect to of the stud in the stud in the la of the stud minutes of the stud the end of the stud one page Conclust ents have to refer the Journals and Conference proceedings can he published literature. ent is expected to collect at least20 such Research Papers published st 5 years.
-HPP/PowerPoint, the student has to make presentationfor15-20 followed by10 minutes discussion. dent has to make two presentations, one at the middle and other at of the semester. dent has to write a technical Report for about 30-50 pages (Title page, ge Abstract, Review of Research paper under various subheadings, ling Remarks and List of References).The technical report hast o be

-approva ed to the HOD one week before the final presentation ,after the I of the faculty guide.
+METHODOLOGY Each stu discussion the stud The stud collect to The stud in the stud in the la Using Company one page Concluct submitted approva dent is allotted to a faculty of the department by the HOD.
+By mutual ons, the faculty guide will assign a topic in the general / Subject area to lent. ents have to refer the Journals and Conference proceedings can he published literature. ent is expected to collect at least20 such Research Papers published st 5 years.
+DHP/PowerPoint, the student has to make presentationfor15-20 followed by10 minutes discussion. dent has to make two presentations, one at the middle and other at of the semester. dent has to write a technical Report for about 30-50 pages (Title page, ge Abstract, Review of Research paper under various subheadings, ling Remarks and List of References).The technical report hast o be ed to the HOD one week before the final presentation ,after the I of the faculty guide.

 Week Activity

-Allotment of Faculty Guide by the HoD
+Ι Allotment of Faculty Guide by the HoD

-EXECUTION - V Finalizing the topic with the approval of Faculty Guide
+EXECUTION Ш Finalizing the topic with the approval of Faculty Guide

-Collection of Technical papers
+III-IV Collection of Technical papers

 V-VI Mid semester presentation

 VII-VIII Report writing

 IX Report submission

 X-XI Final presentation